Facelift Fort Lauderdale

 Face and Neck Lift

-A face and neck lift, or a full facelift, uses the same incisions as a mini lift.
-It adds a small incision under the neck to more thoroughly handle the neck.
-The SMAS layer of tissue (Superficial Musculoaponeurotic System) is plicated or elevated as a flap.
-It is then sutured to effect the lift.
-The platysma is plicated in the midline.
-It is also elevated and sutured back to the mastoid fascias.
-This provides a consolidated neck.
-This can be performed under local anesthesia as well as local with sedation.
+A face and neck lift, or a full facelift, uses the same incisions as a mini lift and adds a small incision under the neck to allow access to the midline of the neck.
+This allows for a more thorough treatment of neck bands and excess fat and other tissues.
+In the face, the SMAS layer of tissue (Superficial Musculoaponeurotic System) is elevated with the skin as in the deep plane technique.
+The platysma in the neck, paired strap muscles located under the skin are elevated and sutured together in the midline as well as lifted in their lateral aspect.
+This provides a consolidated neck lift.
+This can be performed under local anesthesia with oral sedation or with IV sedation.

 What is a Deep Plane Face Lift?